 - Dextroamphetamine (Dexedrine and ProCentra) or amphetamine with dextroamphetamine (Adderall).

-- Various sleeping pills like zopiclone (Imovane, Zimovane, and Dopareel).
+- Various sleeping pills like zolpidem (Ambien) and eszopiclone (Lunesta)Cannabis products.

 Why Are Some Medications Controlled?

-That said, let's talk about some of your options for online mental healthcare.
+Let’s talk about some of your options for online mental healthcare therapy.

 On BetterHelp, patients primarily communicate with their counselor through text messages exchanged in a private “room”, which is open 24/7.
 Patients can schedule other types of sessions with their counselor like video calls, phone calls, and live chats where texts are exchanged with an immediate response.